The Fibonacci Sequence, which sums each number with the one before it, is a great example of a problem that can be solved recursively.

 - Check out this more detailed video explanation by David J. Malan (watch only until 1:14:00).

-- Merge Sort – How it Works part 1 and Merge Sort – How it Works part II on YouTube give you a more formal look at this problem if you’re still unclear.
+- The concept of merging and Merge Sort – How it Works part on YouTube give you a more formal look at this problem if you’re still unclear.

 - (Optional) Play with this Merge Sort Visualizer to get a better feel for exactly what is happening during a Merge Sort.